Wenxue1990/Coding_test/README.md

                     └── top_cost_drug.txt

-**Don't fork this repo** and don't use this `README` instead of your own.
-The content of `src` does not need to be a single file called `pharmacy-counting.py`, which is only an example.
-Instead, you should include your own source files and give them expressive names.

-## Testing result of my directory structure and output format
+# Testing result of my directory structure and output format

 My submission has passed the provided test in order to pass the coding challenge.